Last updated: 25 May, 2021

 Before exploring this issue further, it’s important to make one thing clear.
-Nobody can be held fully responsible for their own biases.
-Recruiters very rarely begin the process of screening CVs with the conscious intention of being sexist, racist, or biased in any other way.
+Recruiters rarely begin the process of screening CVs with the conscious intention of being sexist, racist, or biased in any other way.
 But unfortunately, bias still occurs with a rather alarming prevalence in recruitment.
 Why is this?

 Unconscious bias is so commonplace because it’s literally built into the very wiring of the human brain.
 We are all affected by it.
 Nobody can truthfully claim that they are completely unbiased (and you should be very suspicious of people that do).

 So given unconscious bias affects us all, as a recruiter it’s important to understand how it occurs and all the different forms it can take.
 Knowing about biases won’t make them go away, but it does better enable you to catch them when they arise in your own mind.
 You first have to notice a bias in your thinking before you can take steps to correct it.

 Dolly Chugh is an award-winning psychologist and Professor at New York University.
 She specialises in the psychology of human bias.
 Speaking on the 10% Happier podcast, she offered a very helpful example which frames unconscious bias in a way that’s easy to understand:

 “I’m primarily interested in how the mind works, and how that shows up in a wide number of different biases – everything from race and gender to sexual orientation and disabilities.
 Bias is relevant is any area where we have an internalised association.

 For example, when I say ‘Twinkle, twinkle’ your mind probably automatically jumps to ‘…little star’.
 Somehow, “Twinkle, twinkle, little star” became an association in your mind.
 And there are many other associations we’ve all internalised.

 We may associate certain groups of people with certain attributes.
 But we probably don’t remember when that became part of how we think.
 This is because it’s all part of the flow of our unconscious mind.